-It was the same when my great uncle was murdered and when my granddad died, their funerals weren’t sad affairs for me.
-When I found out that my granddad had died there was a tiny moment of shock, and then more relief than anything.
-My granddad had been living with dementia for quite some time and didn’t recognise any of us any more.
-The home he’d been put it was bleak and depressing.
+It was the same when my great-uncle was murdered and when my granddad died, their funerals weren’t sad affairs for me.
+When I found out that my granddad had died, there was a tiny moment of shock, and then more relief than anything.
+My granddad had been living with dementia for quite some time and didn’t recognise any of us anymore.
+The home he’d been put in was bleak and depressing.
 I was lucky to have been able to visit him there a few weeks before he died.
 I was disappointed that my family hadn’t put him into a better home, however.

 I think my view on death was changed from the expected norm due to becoming suicidal at such a young age.
 My view on death is different to most people I know, as death doesn’t bother me, but suffering does a lot.

 The 5 stages of grief aren’t a real process, no matter what TV shows and films like to tell us.
 You may experience one or two of these steps, and you may go through several of them in order or out of order, but you also might not go through any of them at all.
 That’s because we all grieve in different ways, and that’s perfectly fine.
 There is no right way to grieve.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with grief and loss in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,